enzoaicardi/webcomponent/wiki/README.md

 It contains only static declarations, enabling code to be isolated when bundled with tools such as rollup.

-It's an unopinionated library which leaves you free to choose how you want to manage responsiveness, user input processing, or even the architecture of your web server.
+It's an unopinionated library which leaves you free to choose how you want to manage reactivity, user inputs, and even the architecture of your web server.

 ## How to create a WebComponent ?